-I am a researcher.
-I am a Fellow of The Research Society and a Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.
+I am a Fellow of The Research Society and past Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.

 What I love to do